iCode-Network/iCodePrepwork/README.md

     pwd
     ```

-    You should see that you're now in a directory named `horizons`:
+    You should see that you're now in a directory named `iCode`:

     ```
     $ pwd
-    YOUR HOME DIRECTORY HERE/horizons
+    YOUR HOME DIRECTORY HERE/iCode
     ```

 1. Clone the `iCode-prepwork` repository.

     ```bash
-    git clone git@github.com:horizons-school-of-technology/iCode-prepwork.git
+    git clone git@github.com:iCode-school-of-technology/iCode-prepwork.git
     ```

     This downloads a copy of the `iCode-prepwork` repo into a directory with the